citapress/citapress/content/books/an-immortal-book-selected-writings-by-sui-sin-far/index.md

 <p>My father, who was educated in England and studied art in France, was established in business by his father at the age of 22, at the Port of Shanghai, China.
 There he met my mother, a Chinese young girl, who had been educated in England, and who was in training for a missionary.
 They were married by the British Consul, and the year following their marriage returned to England.</p>

-<p>As I swing the doorinferior woman of my mental gallery I find radiant pictures in the opening, and through all the scenes of that period there walks one figure–the figure of my brother, Edward, a noble little fellow, whose heart and intelligence during the brief years of early childhood led and directed mine.
+<p>As I swing the door of my mental gallery I find radiant pictures in the opening, and through all the scenes of that period there walks one figure–the figure of my brother, Edward, a noble little fellow, whose heart and intelligence during the brief years of early childhood led and directed mine.
 I mention this brother because I have recently lost him through an accident, and his death has affected me more than I can say.</p>

 <p>At the age of 4 years I started to go to school.
 I can remember being very much interested in English history.
 I remember also that my mother was a fascinating story teller and that I was greatly enamored of a French version of “Little Bo-Peep,” which my father tried to teach me.</p>